timlu1024/v2rayN-linux/README.md

             This is done by trying to access www.google.com via these nodes.
     -c      Let the user choose which config file to use (by index).
+            If not specified, choose the config file used last time (a symlink named last.json).

 Note that for simplicity the order of the options is fixed (i.e. `-u -c` is OK but `-c -u` is invalid).
 And combination (like `-uc`) is not supported.